-A PricewaterhouseCoopers report published last year found that up to 30% of jobs in the U.K. were at high risk of full automation by the early 2030s.
+A PricewaterhouseCoopers report published in 2017 found that up to 30% of jobs in the U.K. were at high risk of full automation by the early 2030s.
 Approximately 38% of U.S. jobs, 35% in Germany and 21% in Japan may face a similar fate.

 In response to widespread fears about the dangers of AI, Claire Craig, director of science policy at the Royal Society, an independent academic society, said the tech industry needs to work toward a more balanced public dialogue in order to avoid a situation where doomsday scenarios shape future policy and regulation.

-And as for overpowering robots and massive job losses, these concerns are "fine as an entry point" to the overall discussion on AI but Craig added that they must not become the basis of the debate.
+As for overpowering robots and massive job losses, these concerns are "fine as an entry point" to the overall discussion on AI, but Craig added that they must not become the basis of the debate.